jenstornell/kirby-gadgets/docs/pageMethods.md

 ### `$page->collectionByIndex`

-This method will return a collection of pages.
+This method will build a collection by starting from an index.

-By default pages are added from the current page index until it reaches the limit.
-If the index is near the end, it will start from the beginning of the collection until the limit is reached.
-However, it will not pass the end of the collection more than one time.

 ```php
 $collection = $page->collectionByIndex($limit = 3, $offset = -1, $loop = true);